 When you have completed the design of the app, you need to implement it by exporting the assets.
 There are a number of differences between the screen sizes and densities for Android and iOS.

-iOS, alternatively, is easier with screen densities, where 2x and 3x resolutions work well with most of the devices.
+iOS is easier with screen densities, where 2x and 3x resolutions work well with most of devices.

 Was this helpful?

 This guide contains most of the useful features and their design characteristics that help you design native mobile apps for Android and iOS while keeping the differences and similarities between the two in mind.